 Unfortunately, there isn’t very much data we can gather from views that don’t occur within the Vimeo player.

-For PRO, Business, Premium users using third-party player links, we can only approximate the number of times the file is being played.
-Multiple impressions / views by the same viewer in the same browser session will not be counted (like they are when our own player is used).
+For Standard or Pro members, and higher using third-party player links, we can only approximate the number of times the file is being played.
+Multiple impressions/views by the same viewer in the same browser session will not be counted (like they are when our own player is used).

 How accurate are the analytics coming from third-party devices like the Apple TV and Roku?

 Unfortunately, most apps that make use of the Vimeo API (including our official app for Roku) can only pass back a limited amount of information.
 We aren’t able to present engagement or finish analytics for these views.
 In addition, the view counts can sometimes be off for issues that are out of our control.